RALC88/riscv-vectorized-benchmark-suite/README.md

 RiVEC implements the lastest riscv intrinsics for rvv-1.0.
 It can be compiled with the latest [riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 RiVEC has been successfully tested on Spike RISC-V ISA Simulator, qemu RISC-V System emulator, and gem5 simulator.

-Master branch holds the most updated version (rvv-v1.0) compatible with latest instrinsics andd toolchain.
+Master branch holds the most updated version (rvv-v1.0) compatible with latest instrinsics and toolchain.
 Additionaly, there are two more available versions:

 [rvv-0.7](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7) which is based on  RISC-V V vector extension v0.7.
 This version can be only compiled by the LLVM from Barcelona Supercomputing Center.
 Instrinsics also corresponds to that specific compiler.